nayr31/TTRPG-Stuff/10 - Player Campaigns/Domun/Sessions/Session 01.md

 Guy runs up in security wear, we are under attack
 Our mechs are here now
 *Tatlin Station*, mention of a metiod

+---

+A scene, adults and girl are caught in an explosion Scourer dies from a black handprint, protecting the black woman and the young girl??